andreas-kupries/aktive/doc/ref/transform_structure.md

 Syntax: __aktive op center-origin x__ src

-Returns image where the center column of the input is shifted to the origin of the @@coordinate@@ axis.
+Returns image where the center column of the input is shifted to the origin of the x axis.

 ## Examples